bradysplitwise/SplitwiseAnnualReport/README.md

 I hosted the database using an AWS RDS instance with PostgreSQL, leveraging the free tier to complete the project efficiently and cost-effectively.

 ### Key Challenge: Uploading CSV Files
 RDS restricts the `COPY` command for importing CSV files, but I resolved this by using **DBeaver**, which made importing data into tables straightforward.
+Click here to [view the script used to create the tables](Database/SQL-Queries/Database-Create-Scripts.sql)

 ---